 Disaster Unemployment Assistance (DUA) is authorized by the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act).
-The DOL oversees the DUA program and coordinates with FEMA, which provides the funds for payment of DUA and for State administration.
+DOL oversees the DUA program and coordinates with FEMA, which provides the funds for payment of DUA and for State administration.
 State Workforce Agencies administer the DUA program on behalf of the Federal Government.

-Based on a request by the Governor, the President declares a major disaster and authorizes the type(s) of Federal assistance to be made available and the geographic areas that have been adversely affected by the disaster.
+Based on a request by the Governor of a State or the Chief Executive of a federally recognized Indian tribal government, the President declares a major disaster and authorizes the type(s) of Federal assistance to be made available and the geographic areas that have been adversely affected by the disaster.
 The Presidential declaration may authorize Individual Assistance (IA), which includes the provisions for DUA (20 CFR part 625).

 The Federal-State UI program partnership is provided for by Titles III, IX, and XII of the Social Security Act of 1935 (SSA) (42 USC 501, 1101, 1321, et seq.) and the FUTA (26 USC 3301 et seq.).
 Program regulations are found in 20 CFR parts 601 through 616.
 The TAA/ATAA program is authorized by the Trade Act of 1974, as amended by the TAA Reform Act of 2002 (Pub.
 L. No. 107-210 (19 USC 2271 et seq.)).
 Implementing regulations are 29 CFR part 90, Subpart B, and 20 CFR part 617.
-Operating instructions for the TAA program are found in TEGL 11-02, and operating instructions for the ATAA program are found in TEGL 2-03.
+Operating instructions for the TAA program are found in TEGL No. 11-02, and operating instructions for the ATAA program are found in TEGL No. 2-03.
 The RTAA program is authorized by the Trade Act of 2009 (Division B, Title I, Subtitle I of ARRA), which further amended the Trade Act of 1974.
-Operating instructions for the TAA/RTAA program are found in TEGL 22-08 and TEGL 10-11.
+Operating instructions for the TAA/RTAA program are found in TEGL No. 22-08 and TEGL No. 10-11.
 Implementing regulations for the DUA program are found at 44 CFR sections 206.8 and 206.141 for FEMA, and 20 CFR part 625 for DOL.